 A range of testing types may be used to ensure product conformance with requirements.
 Depending on the Systems Development Lifecycle (SDLC) and project goal, testing can be manual or automated.
 The most common types of testing are:

 Static Testing and Sanity Testing – used primarily to verify that requirements are clear and testable.

 Functional Testing – Functionality is at the core of the application.
 Various practices are used to make functional testing effective.
-For example, some projects use a Transition procedure which enforces communication between developers and testers to help identify the most obvious issues early on.
+For example, some projects use a Transition procedure that enforces communication between developers and testers to help identify the most obvious issues early on.
 Agile projects use Sprint Planning during which developers and testers discuss functionality before starting development, clarify all details and ensure final transparency for expected results.

 Load Testing – This non-functional testing is focused on product behavior under various load levels.
-For example, we use the Load Impact tool to create scripts which emulate large numbers of simultaneous users opening different web pages.
+For example, we use the Load Impact tool to create scripts that emulate large numbers of simultaneous users opening different web pages.
 The groups are distributed to a number of geo-locations and user behavior is scripted using Lua language.
 The testers create scripts, define the load level and schedule the scripts.
-While the scripts are running, the team monitors the back-end using server agents and collects key metrics such as CPU usage, Memory usage, network etc.
+While the scripts are running, the team monitors the back-end using server agents and collects key metrics such as CPU usage, Memory usage, network, etc.

 UI and UX Testing – With the vast number of mobile devices in use and frequently changing browser specifications, this testing is important for identifying UI issues that will negatively impact the user experience.